Health dept. reports 56 new cases of COVID-19 in Fayette Co.

-LEXINGTON, Ky.
-(WKYT) – The Lexington-Fayette County Health Department has announced 56 new confirmed cases of COVID-19 since Saturday.
+The Lexington-Fayette County Health Department has announced 56 new confirmed cases of COVID-19 since Saturday.
 That brings the city total to 928.

 No new deaths were reported.
 Deaths in Fayette County remain at 14.